 Captain Marvel arrives to a city in flames and at first cannot detect a single survivor.
 He soon hears a scream for help, however, and rescues a mother and her child from a burning house.
 The superhero tells them they are safe but the pair die as soon as he places them on the ground.
 “The blast didn’t get them but radioactive burns did,” Captain Marvel says to himself.
 “That’s how horrible this atomic bomb is.
 It’ll be the same all over.
 No one soul is alive in Chicago.
 Four million people, wiped out like flies.
 It’s horrible… horrible… horrible.”

 After the Soviet Union acquired the atomic bomb in 1949, President Harry Truman authorized the establishment of a nuclear bomb testing site a mere 65 miles north of Las Vegas.
-In 1953, a “town” was constructed to gauge the effects of an atomic blast on buildings and shelters, and included mannequins inside the homes.
-According to Robert Jacobs in his 2010 book, The Dragon’s Tail: Americans Face the Atomic Age, two colonial frame houses were of particular interest, one located a half-mile from “ground zero” and the other an additional mile away.
+In 1953, a “town” was constructed to gauge the effects of an atomic blast, with mannequins inside the houses as stand-ins for actual people.
+In his 2010 book, The Dragon’s Tail: Americans Face the Atomic Age, Robert Jacobs writes that two colonial frame homes were of particular interest, one located a half-mile from “ground zero” and the other an additional mile away.
 A street sign was placed in front of the former, noting the corner of Elm and Main.

 The media was invited to inspect the town before and after, and photos of “House One” were featured in Time magazine.
 “House One looked like a match box crumbled on a table,” the accompanying article noted.
 Nevada Highways and Parks offered a similar assessment, captioning their own photograph with the words, “Tornadic force tears House Number One asunder like matches.”